 The Company's Articles of Incorporation provide for up to 10 directors, each with a term of office of one year.
 The composition of the Board of Directors is characterized by its diversity, being composed not only of internal officers with extensive knowledge of every field of the Company's business activities, but also of outside experts with knowledge, experience, capabilities, and opinions with perspectives that differ from those of the inside directors.
-In addition, with the aim of achieving more transparent management, the Company has a policy of ensuring that at least one-third of the directors are independent outside directors, and thus at the 98th ordinary general meeting of shareholders held on June 23, 2023 selected three such directors, including a person with experience as top manager, among its eight directors (the reason that the ratio of the Company's independent outside directors is less than one-third of all directors as of the date of filing of this report is described in Principle 4.8: Effective Use of Independent Directors).
+In addition, with the aim of achieving more transparent management, the Company has a policy of ensuring that at least one-third of the directors are independent outside directors, and thus at the 99th ordinary general meeting of shareholders held on June 26, 2024 selected three such directors, including a person with experience as top manager, among its eight directors.
 The selection of directors is conducted to the utmost extent on the basis of each candidate's personal character, with no indispensable requirements for diversity with regard to gender or nationality.